a1ex9788/SystemMonitor/README.md

     - `Events.txt`: all monitored changes on Drive1 by time.
   - `Drive2`
   - ...
+  - `AllFileChanges.txt`: all files that were changed, created, deleted or renamed on all drives.
   - `Events.txt`: all monitored changes on all drives by time.

 In case a specific directory is monitored: